emrgnt-cmplxty/automata/automata/docs/core/agent/automata_agent.rst

 Limitations
 -----------

-The primary limitations of ``AutomataAgent`` are that it relies heavily on the OpenAI API and the specified agent configuration.
-The performance and capabilities of the agent may be dependent on the API’s response.
+The primary limitations of ``AutomataAgent`` are:

+-  It relies on OpenAI API for response generation, which can result in rate-limiting or other API-related issues.
+-  It depends on the availability and proper functioning of the tools it interacts with.
+If a specific tool is unavailable or not working correctly, the agent may produce incomplete or incorrect results.

 Follow-up Questions:
 --------------------

--  How can we improve the ``AutomataAgent`` class to be more efficient and flexible in executing tasks?
--  What are some alternative approaches to using the OpenAI API for generating responses based on instructions provided to the agent?
+-  What happens if, during execution, one of the tools becomes unavailable or encounters an error?